Tomorrowdawn/WitLog/README.md

     logger.log('a', a)
 ```

-This means you don't need to care about other code affection when developing.
+This means you don't need to care about other code affect when developing.

 In implementation, *Block* is corresponding to `LogBlock`, *Message* is corresponding to `LogMsg`.
 Both have a property `content`, including the actual object(s) they store. `LogMsg` has a `name` but `LogBlock` is anonymous.